Kiono78/get_next_line/README.md

-# GET_NEXT_LINE - Reading a line from a fd is way too tedious
+# GNL - Reading a line from a fd is way too tedious
 ### 42 Lyon 2021

 ## Subject